Ritikraushan1/zn-verify/README.md

 - Validate emails for general purposes or specific domains.
 - Validate Indian mobile numbers, including support for `+91` and `0` prefixes.
 - Calculate age from a date in different formats (e.g., `dd/mm/yyyy`, `dd-mm-yyyy`, or a `Date` object).
+- Validate if an age falls within a specified range.

 ## Installation